Computing the Optimal Longest Queue Length in Torus Networks: Traffic Network Flows

 Assume then that $|V^-(C)| > 0$.
-Consider any consecutive conflict path $P$ of $C$ in a road.
-Let $u,v$ be the intersection at the end points of $P$.
+Let $R$ be the links of any ring $R$ of the torus.
+Let $P$ be any consecutive conflict path of $C$ such that $P$ is in $R$.
+Let $u,v$ be the vertices at the endpoints of $P$.
 We show that $u$ is an entry vertex and $v$ is an exit vertex.
 Indeed, if that were not the case, $P$ would have distinct directions.
-Thus, it contradicts the fact that each road has a unique direction.
-The lemma follows since each section of $C$ in a road is delimited by one entry vertex and one exit vertex. \end{proof}
+Thus, it contradicts the fact that each ring has a different direction.
+The lemma follows since each section of $C$ in a ring is delimited by one entry vertex and one exit vertex. \end{proof}